Lusito/pixlcam/docs/README.md

 - title: Add Focus to Your Game
   details: With the InfluencedCamera, you can add cues to your game, attracting the camera and thus the attention of the player.
 - title: Typesafe
-  details: Camera2D makes use of TypeScript to ensure a pleasant and safe development experience!
+  details: PixlCam makes use of TypeScript to ensure a pleasant and safe development experience!
 footer: zlib/libpng License
 ---

-## What is Camera2D?
+## What is PixlCam?

 A set of 2D cameras for games written in TypeScript: